Rush Limbaugh, the EIB network, and the Limbaugh Institute for Advanced Conservative Studies.

 What does that mean to a liberal?

-I think that the first thing they tried to do was turn this into an election or a campaign issue rather than a national security or foreign policy issue.
+I think that the first thing they tried to do was turn this into an election or a campaign issue, rather than a national security or foreign policy issue.

-Even though Romney's a Mormon, still he's a conservative, and this guy, the filmmaker's a conservative, and what were they doing?
+Even though Romney's a Mormon, still he's a conservative, and this guy, the filmmaker, is a conservative.

-This guy making fun of the prophet, make fun of Islam and so forth.
+This guy making fun of the Prophet, make fun of Islam and so forth.

 I think there was an effort here to turn this into a campaign issue.

-They would love nothing more than it's like fast and furious.
+They would love nothing more than, it's like Fast and Furious.

 They would love nothing more than to take guns away from people.